murkenson/movies_tv_shows_data_pipeline/recreate_project/how_to.md

 1. Create a new instance:
     * Choose name `final-project`
     * Pick region `us-central1-c`.
 You can check out the regions [in this link](https://cloud.google.com/about/locations).
-        > [!IMPORTANT]
-        Make sure that you use the same region for all of your Google Cloud components.
     * Pick a _E2 series_ instance.
 A _e2-standard-4_ instance is recommended (4 vCPUs, 8GB RAM)
     * Change the boot disk to _Ubuntu_.
 The _Ubuntu 20.04 LTS_ version is recommended.
 Also pick at least 20GB of storage.
     * Leave all other settings on their default value and click on _Create_.

+> [!IMPORTANT]
+Make sure that you use the same region for all of your Google Cloud components

 <details>
 <summary>You should see this.</summary>